 For the named executive officers, the Company provides an annual cash incentive payment based 75% on achievement of a certain pretax income target, and 25% on achievement of a certain operating cash flow target, in each case excluding any items determined by the Compensation Committee to be extraordinary and not considered in the establishment of such targets.
 Operating cash flow is defined as net cash provided by operating activities.
 The pretax income and operating cash flow financial performance metrics were chosen because the Compensation Committee determined that they would best measure the Company's financial performance for the fiscal year and align managements' financial incentives to those of its stockholders.
 Management deems pre-tax earnings to be the key factor to increasing shareholder value, which is indicative of its 75% weighting toward the annual cash incentive plan.
-Management believes that operating cash flow complements pre-tax earnings to be pre-tax earning and strategic objectives are being adequately funded as a result of meeting its profit objectives, which is indicative of its 25% weighting towards the annual cash incentive plan.
-The operating cash flow financial cash incentive plan.
+Management believes that operating cash flow complements pre-tax earnings to ensure the Company's operating and strategic objectives are being adequately funded as a result of meeting its profit objectives, which is indicative of its 25% weighting towards the annual cash incentive plan.
+The operating cash flow financial metric also serves as a guideline to meeting management's target capital structure.